 - The Venture Capital Assistance Scheme: Venture Capital Assistance is financial support in the form of an interest-free loan provided by the Small Farmers Agribusiness Consortium to the qualifying projects to meet the shortfall in the capital requirement for the implementation of a project.

 - Support for International Patent Protection in Electronics and & Information Technology (SIP-EIT): SIP-EIT is a scheme to provide financial support to the technological startup units for international patent filing to encourage innovation and recognize the value and capabilities of global intellectual property along with capturing growth opportunities in various sector

-- Stand-Up India for Financing SC/ST and/or Women Entrepreneurs: Stand Up India Scheme facilitate bank loans to the emerging startups between Rupees 10 lakh to Rupees 1 crore to at least one scheduled caste or scheduled tribe borrower and at least one woman per bank branch for setting up a greenfield enterprise.
+- Stand-Up India for Financing SC/ST and/or Women Entrepreneurs: Stand Up India Scheme facilitates bank loans to emerging startups between Rupees 10 lakh to Rupees 1 crore to at least one scheduled caste or scheduled tribe borrower and at least one woman per bank branch for setting up a greenfield enterprise.

 - High Risk – High Reward Research Program: High Risk and High Reward Research is a scheme catalyzing scientific discovery by supporting highly innovative research proposals and ideas expected to have a paradigm-shifting influence on Science and Technology.
-The budget limit in the said program is not provided, however, the grant provided under this program covers equipment, consumables, contingency and travel.
+The budget limit in the said program is not provided, however, the grant provided under this program covers equipment, consumables, contingency, and travel.

 3. What are some of the benefits available to startups under the Startup India scheme?

 A few of the benefits that would be available to recognized startups under the Startup India scheme are:

 - Startups shall be allowed to self-certify their compliance with 6 (six) labour laws and 3 (three) environmental laws through a nominal procedure.

 - Startups shall be exempted from paying income tax for the period of 3 (three) years since their incorporation.